Jeff Kinney: Early life

-Kinney was born and raised in Fort Washington, Maryland.
-Kinney attended Potomac Landing Elementary School and later Bishop McNamara High School, where he graduated in 1989.
+Kinney was born on February 19, 1971, in Fort Washington, Maryland, a suburb of Washington D.C.
+He was raised in Fort Washington, and attended Potomac Landing Elementary School and later Bishop McNamara High School, where he graduated in 1989.
 He has an older brother and sister, and a younger brother.
 He is of Irish descent.
 He attended the University of Maryland, College Park, in the early 1990s.
 It was in college that Kinney created a popular comic strip, Igdoof, which ran in the school student newspaper, The Diamondback.
 Kinney graduated from the University of Maryland in 1993, originally majoring in computer science but switching to criminal justice in order to have more time to work on his comic.
 In 2021 he was inducted into Omicron Delta Kappa as an alumnus of the University of Maryland.

 Diary of a Wimpy Kid book series

-In January 1998, Kinney conceived the idea of a middle-school weakling named Greg Heffley, who writes illustrated stories about his personal life.
+In January 1998, Kinney conceived the idea of a middle-school wimp named Greg Heffley, who writes illustrated stories about his personal life.
 In May 2004, Funbrain and Jeff Kinney released an online version of the story, titled Diary of a Wimpy Kid.
 The website made daily entries from September of that year to June 2005.
 He worked on his book for almost eight years, before showing it to a publisher in New York City, U.S.

 In February 2006, during the New York Comic Con, Kinney signed a multi-book deal with publisher Harry N. Abrams, Inc., to turn Diary of a Wimpy Kid into a print series.

 The book became an instant hit, with the online version receiving about 20 million views as of 2007.
 When many online readers requested a printed version, Kinney agreed, and in April 2007, Diary of a Wimpy Kid was published.
-To date, 31 Wimpy Kid books have been released, including a movie diary and a Do-It-Yourself Book, and a biography that Greg's best friend Rowley Jefferson wrote.
+To date, 31 Wimpy Kid books have been released, including a tie-in book for the first film instalment entitled The Wimpy Kid Movie Diary, the Do-It-Yourself Book, and three spinoff books from the perspective of Greg's best friend Rowley Jefferson.
 In April 2009, TIME named Kinney one of The World's Most Influential People.
 In 2010, 2011, 2012, 2014, 2015, and 2016 the series won a Nickelodeon Kids Choice Award for Favorite Book.
 The series is still ongoing, with the latest mainstream book called Diary of a Wimpy Kid: Partypooper.

 To promote the release of Diary of a Wimpy Kid: No Brainer, Kinney embarked on book tour across the West Coast of the United States titled "The No Brainer Show" from October 23 to November 8, 2023.
 Kinney dedicated the tour to libraries and librarians, making a personal donation of $100,000 for libraries along the tour.
 He also partnered with 11 publishers to acquire "high interest, diverse books to distribute to libraries and to kids we meet along the way".
 Each stop featured a game show hosted by Kinney, where participants could win prizes on behalf of their local library.